dojo/docs/dijit/_Templated.rst

 widgetsInTemplate
 -----------------

-Specifying the widgetsInTemplate flag to true turns on the widgets-in-template feature described by  :ref:`dijit._WidgetsInTemplateMixin <dijit/_WidgetsInTemplateMixin>`.
+Setting the widgetsInTemplate flag to true turns on the widgets-in-template feature described by  :ref:`dijit._WidgetsInTemplateMixin <dijit/_WidgetsInTemplateMixin>`.

 See also